Green-Avocado/website/README.md

 # Green-Avocado website

-This is the development branch.
+This is the stable branch.

 ## Setup